schigurupatis/DevTinder/homework.md

 - Create a custom validate function for gender
 - Improve the DB Schema - PUT all appropriate validations on each field in Schema
 - Add timestamps to the userSchema

+# Episode 09: Encrypting Psswords

+- Validate data in Signup API
+- Install bcrypt npm package
+- Create a PasswordHash using bcrypt.hash method & save the user with encrypted password in DB
+-